Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Components**: V, S
 - **Duration**: [Concentration](conditions.md#concentration), up to 1 minute
 You attempt to permanently launch a creature you can see within range into the outer darkness.
 The target must make a CHA  Save or have the effect that gravity has upon it reversed.
-If you maintain concentration for the spell’s full duration, the effect remains until dispelled.
+If you maintain concentration for the spell's full duration, the effect remains until dispelled.
 - **Classes**: Sorcerer, Warlock, Wizard
 *(Source: CS)*